Clinical Data Management: Roles, Steps, and Software Tools

 Experts in charge: clinicians, data manager, data entry associate, medical coder

-As we mentioned above, CRFs are the main instrument of data capturing in clinical trials.
-The information for report forms is traditionally gathered by clinicians or data entry associates from participants, when they visit medical facilities.
-Yet, in recent years medical sites stopped to be the primary point of data capturing.
+As mentioned above, CRFs are the main instrument for data capture in clinical trials.
+The information for report forms is traditionally gathered by clinicians or data entry associates from participants when they visit medical facilities.
+Yet, in recent years, medical sites have stopped being the primary point of data capturing.
 Nowadays, details for trials are also extracted from

 • Electronic Health Records (EHRs),